hipsterjazzbo/Landlord/README.md

 For example, you might have a `companies` table, and all your other tables might have a `company_id` column (with a foreign key, right?).

-Next, you'll have to call `TenantScope::addTenant($tenantColumn, $tenantId)`.
+Next, you'll have to call `Landlord::addTenant($tenantColumn, $tenantId)`.
 It doesn't matter where, **as long as it happens on every request**.
 This is important; if you only set the tenant in your login method for example, that won't run for subsequent requests and queries will no longer be scoped.

-Some examples of good places to call `TenantScope::addTenant($tenantColumn, $tenantId)` might be:
+Some examples of good places to call `Landlord::addTenant($tenantColumn, $tenantId)` might be:

 - In a global Middleware
 - In an oauth system, wherever you're checking the token on each request